hubert-kozlowski/Asg1-HK-Westmeath-Minotaurs/CSS_GUIDE.md

-# CSS Guide — deep-dive (short + useful)
+# CSS Guide — Assignment Implementation Details

-This file explains the non-obvious CSS patterns used in `style.css`.
-Read it when you want to tweak things without breaking layout.
+This document explains the technical CSS patterns implemented in `style.css` for the Web Authoring Assignment.
+These techniques demonstrate modern CSS capabilities and best practices covered in the course.

-1. CSS Variables (the easy control panel)
+## 1. CSS Custom Properties (Variables)

-- Edit `:root` variables to change colors, radii, shadows and timings.
+**Assignment Requirement:** Demonstrates modern CSS organization and maintainability

+- All colors, spacing, and timing values defined in `:root` for consistency
-- Use them everywhere — that keeps changes small and predictable.
+- Variables enable theme changes and reduce code duplication
+- Example: `--color-primary: #2e235f;` used throughout instead of hardcoded hex values

+## 2. CSS-Only Image State Management

+**Assignment Requirement:** Interactive elements without JavaScript

-2. Nav buttons that swap images using variables
+- Navigation buttons use CSS variables to swap images on hover/focus

-- Each nav button class sets `--img-default` and `--img-active`.
+- Each `.nav-btn` variant sets `--img-default` and `--img-active` properties
-- `.nav-btn` uses `background-image: var(--img-default)`; hover/focus swaps to `var(--img-active)`.
-- Benefit: HTML is clean (just change the class) and hover images don't need JS.
-- Tip: include `aria-current="page"` on the active link so keyboard & screen reader users see current state.
+- State changes handled purely in CSS using `:hover` and `:focus-visible` pseudo-classes
+- Accessibility: `aria-current="page"` indicates active navigation state

 3. Responsive YouTube embed (the padding trick)